devDabbler/Resume_Cupid_CrewAI_HF_Llama3/README.md

 ## Contact

-For any queries regarding this project, please contact [Your Contact Information].
+For any queries regarding this project, reach out to me at hello@resumecupid.ai.

 ---